docpad-archive/documentation/01-start/04-begin.html.md

 }
 ```

-With that, our website title is now abstracted out.
-We can now update our title element in the template to look be:
+Your website title is now abstracted out.
+Simple, wasn’t it?

+Now, update the `title` element in your template to:

 ``` erb
 <title><%= if @document.title then "#{@document.title} | #{@site.title}" else @site.title %></title>
 ```

-However, if we really wanted to (and we probably do) we can abstract out that logic into a function inside our template data.
+From now on, you can change the title of your site in your configuration, and it will update across your entire site.

+But that’s just a string of text.
+You can take this (or any) abstraction even further, by putting it into a **function** under `templateData`.
+That way, your abstractions can include **logic**!

 ### Abstracting Logic into Template Helpers

-When using `.coffee` or `.js` files to define our Configuration File, we are allowed to define functions.
-Doing so, allows us to use functions within our template data - we call these functions Template Helpers.
+When using `.coffee` or `.js` files for your configuration, you can define functions.
+That way, you can use those functions in your `templateData`.

+These functions are known as **Template Helpers**.

-When calling a template helper, the scope of the template helper is exactly the same as the scope of what is calling it.
+A template helper’s scope is the same as wherever it’s called from.
 This makes abstracting out logic really really easy.

-Lets see what it would look like:
+Let’s see what it would look like:

 ``` coffee
 docpadConfig = {